Southern Oregon University Notice of Nondiscrimination

 2. Confidential Reports

-Confidential reports for SOU victims of sexual assault can be submitted by completing the SOU Anonymous Sexual Assault Report Form and completing the last section.
+Confidential reports for SOU victims of sexual assault can be submitted by completing the Southern Oregon University Anonymous Harassment, Violence, and Interpersonal Misconduct Form and completing the last section.

-Confidential reporting is also guaranteed when you report to one of the Confidential Advisors or Student Health and Wellness Center medical and counseling staff as listed at Advocacy Options/Confidential Advisors.
+Confidential reporting is also guaranteed when you report to one of three Title IX Confidential Advisors or Student Health and Wellness Center medical and counseling staff as listed at Advocacy Options/Confidential Advisors.

 3. Formal Reports

-Formal reports may be made to SOU Confidential Advisors, Title IX Deputy Coordinators, or Campus Public Safety.
+Formal reports may be made to SOU Title IX Confidential Advisors or Title IX Deputy Coordinators (listed above), or Campus Public Safety.